-Damage to the blade can occur if it is not lifted out of the ground before turning.
+Damage to the machine can occur if it is not lifted out of the ground before turning.
+DO NOT make turns with the shanks in the ground.
+Doing this will cause damage to the shanks and frame.

 3.4 TRANSPORTING